pranithraj/pranithraj/README.md

 - 👋 Hi, I’m Pranith Raj Jajala
 - 👀 I’m interested in solving real-world problems
 - 🌱 I’m currently learning Deep Learning and Python
-- 💞️ I’m looking to collaborate on Web, Middeware, and Backend development
+- 💞️ I’m looking to collaborate on Web, Middeware, and Backend microservices engineering
 - 📫 Reach out to me on [LinkedIn](http://linkedin.com/in/pranith-raj-j) or at pranithraj77@gmail.com

 <!---